BradleyCulley/bradleyculley.github.io/_posts/2023-11-19-technological-unemployment.md

     In the universe of every possible computation (the Ruliad), human intelligence is optimized for a few specific things.
     That's illustrated in the header images above.<br/><br/>

-* As far as the jobs humans have, those jobs have already been optimized around the parts of the computational universe (the Ruliad) that machines can't handle.
+2. **As far as the jobs humans have, those jobs have already been optimized around the parts of the computational universe (the Ruliad) that machines can't handle.**<br/><br/>
-        <br/><br/>
-        Paradoxically, as we've automated more, to date there's been more that's needed doing.
+        Paradoxically, as we've automated more, there's been more to be done.
-        We've always thought innovations, such as cars, would on balance destroy jobs.
-So far, they never have.<br/><br/>
+        Throughout history, people have predicted that innovations, such as cars, would on balance destroy jobs.
+So far, they haven't.<br/><br/>
-        Two economic theories that explain this paradox:<br/>
+        Two economic theories explain this paradox:<br/>
           1. Joseph Schumpeter's "Creative destruction" and<br/>
           2. David Frederick Schloss' "Lump of Labor Fallacy"<br/><br/>
               Joseph Schumpeter's "Creative destruction" is about "the process that sees new innovations replacing existing ones that are rendered obsolete over time."<br/>